 Fragile X–associated tremor/ataxia syndrome may affect as many as 1 of 3,000 men over 50.

 Fragile X–associated tremor/ataxia syndrome results from a less extensive abnormality (called a premutation) in a gene on the X chromosome (one of the sex chromosomes).
 Men have an X and a Y chromosome, and women have 2 X chromosomes.
+Men inherit an X chromosome from their mother and a Y chromosome from their father.
+If the X chromosome they inherit from their mother contains the abnormal gene that causes Fragile X–associated tremor/ataxia syndrome, they have the disorder, which is classified as an X-linked disorder.
+In X-linked disorders, the symptoms are usually more severe in boys and men.
+The presence of another X chromosome in girls and women may help protect them.
 A more extensive (full) mutation in this gene results in Fragile X syndrome (which causes intellectual disability) in children.

 People with the premutation are considered carriers (people who have an abnormal gene for a disorder but do not have the symptoms of the disorder).
 However, about 30% of men with the premutation and fewer than 5% of women with the premutation develop Fragile X–associated tremor/ataxia syndrome as adults.
 The risk of developing the disorder increases as people age.